redis-developer/banking-on-redis/docs/04-QUERY.md

     2) "{\"id\":\"265457\",\"date\":1679227762.641,\"fromAccount\":\"5092096745\",\"toAccount\":\"4536406317\",\"amount\":161.35,\"description\":\"Investment account management fee\",\"location\":\"151.813,58.315\"}"
 ```

-Redis returns a lot of data back.
+RediSearch returns a lot of data.
 The very first thing is the total number of items that matched our query: 98 in our case.
-After that, you get the keyname followed by the contents of that key.
+After that, you get the key name followed by the contents of that key.
 The contents for a Hash would be a series of field names followed by values.
 But for JSON, the "field name" is just `$` and then "value" is the JSON text.

 You might have noticed that we only got 10 results back but we have 98 total results.
 The call to FT.SEARCH has a default limit of `10`.
 You can override this and paginate the results using the `LIMIT` option.
 Try just getting five results: